 Safety Requirements for areas where danger exists of persons or objects falling through floor or wall openings, platforms, runways, ramps and fixed stairs, in normal, temporary, and emergency conditions.
 Applies to industrial and workplace situations.

 As fall protection experts, we can perform a critical analysis on your rooftop to identify the hazards where your workers are exposed to the greatest risk.
 This ensures that the most dangerous areas are protected immediately with state-of-the-art systems and OH&S compliant solutions.

 Your rooftop assessment.

 Recognize the hazards.

 Nationwide network of certified integrators.

 A truly comprehensive rooftop solution follows the Hierarchy of Fall Protection.
 An expert starts by inspecting the roof site for potential fall hazards.
 From there, a complete system solution and recommendations are created that descend down the four levels of the hierarchy, from simple, sensible approaches for eliminating risks all the way down to lifesaving personal protection systems.

 Collective Systems require no additional training to use.
-Work Restraint and Fall Arrest Systems both require a high level of user competency, training and additional inspection to be used properly.
+Fall Restraint and Fall Arrest Systems both require a high level of user competency, training and additional inspection to be used properly.

 Please fill in your details below and we’ll be in touch shortly.